thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 |Execution|Batch|RESTful web services|
 |Container|Spring IoC invoked on command line, proprietary interface framework.|None - micro webserver used as library, no inversion of control.|

-#Let's get a live web service running as early as possible!
+# Let's get a live web service running as early as possible!
 - start a web server.
 - return the request text wrapped in an element called `<rootElement>`
 - open in browser.

 Here is the Java:

-    package net.dylanwalsh.fixedML;
+    package com.fixedML;

     import static spark.Spark.*;